elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-gyri-and-sulci-contribute-to-brain-function.md

 url: /learn/psychology/questions/how-do-gyri-and-sulci-contribute-to-brain-function
 score: -1.0
 related_article1:
-    id: 170463
+    id: 170480
-    title: Why is phrenology considered a pseudoscience, and what impact did it have on modern brain mapping techniques?
+    title: >-
+        What are the pathophysiological features of Alzheimer's disease?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-phrenology-considered-a-pseudoscience-and-what-impact-did-it-have-on-modern-brain-mapping-techniques
+    url: /learn/psychology/questions/what-are-the-pathophysiological-features-of-alzheimers-disease
 related_article2:
-    id: 170470
+    id: 170464
-    title: What role do dopaminergic pathways play in Parkinson's disease?
+    title: >-
+        How do dopamine, GABA, and serotonin function as neurotransmitters in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-do-dopaminergic-pathways-play-in-parkinsons-disease
+    url: /learn/psychology/questions/how-do-dopamine-gaba-and-serotonin-function-as-neurotransmitters-in-the-brain
 related_article3:
-    id: 170484
+    id: 170463
-    title: How did Brodmann areas contribute to the understanding of brain mapping?
+    title: >-
+        Why is phrenology considered a pseudoscience, and what impact did it have on modern brain mapping techniques?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-brodmann-areas-contribute-to-the-understanding-of-brain-mapping
+    url: /learn/psychology/questions/why-is-phrenology-considered-a-pseudoscience-and-what-impact-did-it-have-on-modern-brain-mapping-techniques
 related_article4:
-    id: 170474
+    id: 170464
-    title: What are the primary functions of the olfactory and optic nerves?
+    title: >-
+        How do dopamine, GABA, and serotonin function as neurotransmitters in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-olfactory-and-optic-nerves
+    url: /learn/psychology/questions/how-do-dopamine-gaba-and-serotonin-function-as-neurotransmitters-in-the-brain
 related_article5:
-    id: 170460
+    id: 170463
-    title: What are the primary differences between gray matter and white matter in the brain?
+    title: >-
+        Why is phrenology considered a pseudoscience, and what impact did it have on modern brain mapping techniques?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-differences-between-gray-matter-and-white-matter-in-the-brain
+    url: /learn/psychology/questions/why-is-phrenology-considered-a-pseudoscience-and-what-impact-did-it-have-on-modern-brain-mapping-techniques
 ---

 &nbsp;